-Our current members are Uriel Vidal, Ricky Kearns, Marlon Avila and Christian Avila.
+Our current members are Uriel Vidal, Ricky Kearns, and Christian Avila.

 Advisory Committee members (present or past): Marilyn Crane, P. Gerard Damsteegt, Ray and Frances Foster, Konrad Mueller, Jim Nix, Dave Ratz, and Philip Steinweg.

 The work of the committee is supported by donations and by sale of items we produce.
-To donate or order, go to our Feedback page.
+To donate, go to our Donation page.
+To order, go to our Feedback page.